paulborm/fotoparadies-cli/README.md

 # Fotoparadies CLI

-> Fotoparadies CLI is an **un-official** tool for checking the status of an order at dm Foto-Paradies directly in the terminal.
+> Fotoparadies CLI is an **unofficial** tool for checking the status of an order at dm Foto-Paradies directly in the terminal.

 ## Table of Contents